by Susan Flantzer © Unofficial Royalty 2019

 From 1062 – 1063, Harold led a series of successful campaigns against Gruffydd ap Llywelyn of Gwynedd, King of Wales.
 This conflict ended with Gruffydd’s defeat and death in 1063.
 On his way home to England, Harold was shipwrecked on the shores of Ponthieu in northern France and was captured by Guy I, Count of Ponthieu.
 William II, Duke of Normandy demanded the release of Harold, and after being paid a ransom for him, Guy delivered Harold Godwinson to William.
 Harold was not released from Normandy until he had sworn on holy relics to be William’s vassal and to support his claim to the throne of England.

 Harold made a marriage recognized by the Catholic Church.
 Although the date is unknown, it occurred sometime before the Norman Conquest in October 1066 but whether it occurred before or after Harold’s coronation as King of England is unknown.
-Despite the fact that Edith the Fair was still living, (she lived until around 1086), Harold married the widow of a defeated enemy, Gruffydd ap Llywelyn of Gwynedd, King of Wales, Ealdgyth of Mercia, daughter of Ælfgar, Earl of Mercia.
+Even though Edith the Fair was still living, (she lived until around 1086), Harold married the widow of a defeated enemy, Gruffydd ap Llywelyn of Gwynedd, King of Wales, Ealdgyth of Mercia, daughter of Ælfgar, Earl of Mercia.
 Apparently, Harold married her to secure the support of the Mercians and also to weaken the links between the Mercians and the Welsh rulers.

 Harold and Ealdgyth had one son who was born after Harold’s death:

-• Harold (1067 – after 1098), exiled during the reign of King William I of England and found refuge at the court of the King of Norway.
+- Harold (1067 – after 1098), exiled during the reign of King William I of England and found refuge at the court of the King of Norway.

 When William II, Duke of Normandy heard that Harold Godwinson had been crowned King of England, he began careful preparations for an invasion of England.
 During the summer of 1066, he assembled an army and an invasion fleet.
 Meanwhile, in England, King Harold II was forced to march to Northumbria in September 1066 to deal with an invasion by his brother Tostig Godwinson and Harald III Hardrada, King of Norway.
-Harold defeated the invaders on September 25, 1066, at the Battle of Stamford Bridge and his brother Tostig Godwinson and Harold Hardrada were killed in the battle.
+Harold defeated the invaders on September 25, 1066, at the Battle of Stamford Bridge, and his brother Tostig Godwinson and Harold Hardrada were killed in the battle.
 The Norman invasion fleet sailed two days later and landed in England on September 28, 1066.

 The army of William II, Duke of Normandy army met the army of King Harold of England about six miles northwest of Hastings, England on October 14, 1066.
 Harold appears to have tried to surprise William but Norman scouts found his army and reported its arrival to William, who marched from Hastings to the battlefield to confront Harold.
 Early efforts of the Normans to break the English battle lines had little effect.
 In response, the Normans adopted the tactic of pretending to flee in panic and then turning on their pursuers.
 Harold’s death, probably near the end of the battle, led to the retreat and defeat of most of his army.
 Two of Harold’s brothers, Gyrth and Leofwine, were also killed at the Battle of Hastings.